esqinkazimov/Amazon-Fine-Food-Reviews-/README.md

 ## Conclusions:
 1. KNN is a very Slow Algorithm it takes very long Time to Train.
 2. In K-nn We Should not take K-value even Because Classification is done by Majority vote.
-2. Best Accuracy is Achieved by Avg Word2Vec Featurization Which is of 89.48%.
+2. Best AUC Socre and F1 score is Achieved by Avg Word2Vec Featurization Which is of 0.924 and 0.84 respectively.

-## 3. Naive Bayes
+# 3. Naive Bayes
 1. Applied Naive Bayes using Bernoulli NB and Multinomial NB on Different Featurization BOW, Tfidf.
 2. Find Right Alpha(α) using Cross Validation.
 3. Get Feature Importance for Positive class and Negative Class.
-4. Evaluated the Test data on Various Performance metrics like Accuracy, F1-score, Precision, Recall,etc. also Plotted Confusion matrix.
+4. Evaluated the Test data on Various Performance metrics like AUC Score, F1-score, Precision, Recall,etc. also Plotted Confusion matrix.

 ## Conclusions:
 1. Naive Bayes is much Faster Algorithm than KNN.
-2. Best F1 score is Acheived by Tf-idf Featurization which is 0.89.
+2. Best AUC Score and F1 score is Acheived by Tf-idf Featurization which is 0.978 and 0.93 respectively.

-## 4. Logistic Regression
+# 4. Logistic Regression
 1. Applied Logistic Regression on Different Featurization BOW, Tfidf, Avg-Word2Vec and Tf-idf-Word2Vec.
 2. Find Lambda(λ) By Grid Search & Randomized Search.
-3. Evaluated the Test data on various Performance Metrics like Accuracy, F1-score, Precision, Recall,etc. also Plotted Confusion matrix.
+3. Evaluated the Test data on various Performance Metrics like AUC Score, F1-score, Precision, Recall,etc. also Plotted Confusion matrix.
 4. Showed How Sparsity Increases as we Increase lambda or decrease C when L1 Regularizer is used for each Featurization.
 5. Did Pertubation Test to check whether the Features are multi-collinear or not.